charlycohete/my-library-styles/README.md

-# My CSS Style Library
+# My CSS Library Styles

 This is a basic CSS style library that resets margins, sets typography, and styles common elements like headers, buttons, sections, and more.